davidwrede/chef-web-docs-1/includes_resources/includes_resource_powershell_script_syntax.rst

      EOH
    end

-The full syntax for all of the properties that are available to the |resource powershell_script| resource is:
+The full syntax for all of the properties that are available to the **powershell_script** resource is:

 .. code-block:: ruby